Last updated: 24 July 2018

 - you are included on a government or international body’s sanctions list (such as the sanctions lists issued by the European Union);

-- you are linked to terrorist or financial crime-related activities;
+- you are linked to terror-related or financial crime-related activities;

-- you have been convicted of crimes which are a possible pre-cursor to money laundering or terrorist financing (e.g. arms trafficking, smuggling or fraud), which are also known as a predicate offence, or you are suspected of involvement in these activities; or
+- you have been accused, investigated, arrested, charged, or convicted of crimes which are a possible pre-cursor to money laundering or terrorist financing (e.g. arms trafficking, smuggling, fraud, membership of an organised crime group, environmental offences, war crimes), which are also known as a predicate offences, or you are suspected of involvement in these activities; or

 - you have been disqualified or are prohibited from holding positions of responsibility (such as company directorships).

-Inclusion of information about you in World-Check does not suggest that you are involved in, or linked to, financial crime, terrorism or any other criminality.
-For example, being identified as a PEP simply tells a WC Customer that you perform a prominent political or related function.
+Inclusion of information about you in World-Check does not suggest that you are involved in, or linked to, financial crime, terrorism or any other criminality or unlawful act.
+For example, being identified as a PEP simply tells a WC Customer that you perform, or performed, a prominent political or related function or are connected to someone holds or held such a position.

 WC Customers make their own decisions about how to use the World-Check data they receive in order to conduct their Checks.
 If you have any questions about these decisions, please refer them to the relevant WC Customer.
 For further information on how World-Check works, click here.